tytydraco/yessleep/out/Serpent.md

 But you’re here on this thread, reading the darkest of the dark you can find, so you’re already halfway there, aren’t you?

-So, tell us:
+So, tell us…

-What does it look like
+What does it look like?